Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 There are many variations of (buena) suerte, including mucha suerte (lots of luck), which are often used with the subjunctive form of the verb tener (to have) in expressions like Que tengas mucha suerte (I hope you have a lot of luck) or the verb desear (to wish) as in Te deseo mucha/buena suerte (I wish you a lot of/good luck).

-Caption 23, Confidencial: Asesino al Volante Capítulo 3 - Part 8
+Caption 70, Confidencial: Broma pesada Capítulo 3 - Part 14

 Play Caption

-Another common expression to wish someone "the best of luck" in Spanish is La mejor de las suertes, which could be said alone or with the verb desear :
+When you want to wish someone "the best of luck" for an important event or challenge, you can use the expression la mejor de las suertes.
+This can be said alone or paired with the verb desear (to wish):

 te deseamos la mejor de las suertes, ¿oís?